 You should always ask if sheets & towels are provided!
 Some locations only provide sleeping bags which is fine but you may want to bring along a top sheet if it’s going to be a warm week.

-And find out where the washer/dryer is located — all but one of our rentals had a laundry building on the premises so it made it easy to wash the sheets.
+Find out where the washer/dryer is located — all but one of our rentals had a laundry building on the premises so it made it easy to wash the sheets.

 Towels are a hit or miss — some places provide bath towels and others don’t so be sure to check.